code-wangdi/GrokSearch/docs/README_EN.md

 <summary><b>Q: How do I get Grok API access?</b></summary>

 A: This project uses third-party platforms to relay Grok API.
 You need to:
-1. Register with a third-party service that supports Grok (such as some AI Gateways)
+1. Register with a third-party service that supports Grok
 2. Obtain API Endpoint and API Key
-3. Configure the relevant information in `config.toml`
+3. Configure environment variables using `claude mcp add-json` command (see Installation & Configuration section)
 </details>

 <details>